The collect for today, The Feast of the Holy Innocents, from The Book of Common Prayer (Canadian, 1962):

 The church has kept this feast day since the fifth century.
 The Western churches commemorate the innocents on 28 December; the Eastern Orthodox Church on 29 December.
 Medieval authors spoke of up to 144,000 murdered boys, in accordance with Revelation 14:3.
 More recent estimates, however, recognising that Bethlehem was a very small town, place the number between ten and thirty.

-This episode has been challenged as a fabrication with no basis in actual historic events.
+This episode has been challenged as a fabrication with no basis in actual historical events.
 James Kiefer has a point-by-point presentation of the objections with replies in defence of biblical historicity.

 This is an appropriate day to remember the victims of abortion.